FailAcademy/learning/adp-vancouver/_slides/week-05/03-pubsub-security.md

 - Methods are Meteor’s remote procedure call (RPC) system, used to save user input events and data that come from the client
 - You can think of them like POST requests to your server, but with many nice features optimized for building a modern web application
 - At its core, a Method is an API endpoint for your server
-- Methods is usually capitalized to distinguish from JS methods
+- Methods are usually capitalized to distinguish from JS methods

 ---